A Trail Runner’s Mindset provides training, tips, and motivation for runners of all abilities on and off the trails.

 Expect the unexpected.

 You should always expect the unexpected.
 As a trail runner, you’re going to encounter many things that are new and unfamiliar.
-You never know what will happen on your next run; it could be the most amazing thing ever or turn into an absolute nightmare.
+You never know what will happen on your next run; it could be the most amazing thing or an absolute nightmare.
 Either way, it shouldn’t ruin your experience.

 Trail Running Can Make You a Better Person

 Trail running can be an excellent way to get out of your comfort zone.
 If you’re a trail runner, you know what I’m talking about.
-You’re out there alone on the trail, and there’s no one around to distract you from your thoughts.
+You’re alone on the trail, and there’s no one around to distract you from your thoughts.
 This can be difficult for some people who are used to being surrounded by others at all times or who find themselves easily distracted by their surroundings.

 Trail Running Can Make You Build mental toughness.

 Trail running can be a great way to build mental toughness.
-When you’re constantly faced with new and challenging situations, you learn how to deal with adversity and keep going even when things are tough.
+When constantly faced with new and challenging situations, you learn to deal with adversity and keep going even when things are tough.
 This can translate into other areas of your life, making you more resilient overall.

 A trail runner’s mindset can be useful for running off-road or in life.